 Start or stop automatically reporting errors & crashes

-Allowing Chrome to send us automatic reports helps us prioritise what to fix and improve in Chrome.
-These reports can include things such as when Chrome crashes and how much memory you typically use.
+Allowing Chrome to send us automatic reports helps us prioritize what to fix and improve in Chrome.
+These reports can include things like when Chrome crashes and how much memory you typically use.

-You can start or stop allowing these reports at any time.
+You can start or stop allowing these reports any time.

 What these reports include